 The northern half of the Cherwell district consists mainly of soft rolling hills vallying down towards to River Cherwell, however the southern half of the district around Bicester is much flatter.
 Much of the district is soft rolling hills with the northwest of the district lying at the northern extremity of the Cotswolds.

 Much of the district is within easy reach of the M40, with junctions 9, 10 and 11 in the district.
 It also has good rail links with London, Birmingham, Oxford and the South.

 Cherwell District Council was re-organised in 2016, and now comprises 16 three-councillor wards, with all councillors up for election in May 2016.
-One third of the councillors (one per ward) will be up for election in 2018 and each year thereafter.
+One third of the councillors (one per ward) were up for election in 2018 and will be each year thereafter.